pirl-unc/MiXCR/readme.md

 TODOs:
 * Check for the existence of files (especially ap1_report.txt) and stop analysis if they aren't there.
-* My output file needs to have c regions if SEPERATE_BY_C is true. at present it's only in _clones_default_output.txt
+* My output file needs to have c regions if SEPARATE_BY_C is true. at present it's only in _clones_default_output.txt

 This docker executable runs MiXCR with the following versions:
 * mixcr_version=2.1.9